-will demonstrate the ability to ESHE 415 work in groups to solve a

-apply critical thinking and critical thinking problem

-decision making as it applies designed at a CLRA

-to the sport setting. workshop.

-In ESHE 415, students will

-have to solve a budgetary

-issue and other typical

-athletic department issues in a

-role-playing assignment.

-Sport Management students ESHE 463 Students will be evaluated by

-will demonstrate managerial internship supervisors with a

-competencies in a sport grading rubric to determine

-related activity. managerial competencies
+will demonstrate the ability to apply critical thinking and decision making as it applies to the sport setting.
+ESHE 415 work in groups to solve a critical thinking problem designed at a CLRA workshop.
+In ESHE 415, students will have to solve a budgetary issue and other typical athletic department issues in a role-playing assignment.
+Sport Management students will demonstrate managerial competencies in a sport related activity.
+ESHE 463 Students will be evaluated by internship supervisors with a grading rubric to determine managerial competencies